marigold-dev/training-nft-1/README.md

 ## Let's play

-1. Connect with your wallet an choose `alice` account (or the administrator you set on the smart contract earlier).
-You are redirected to the Administration /mint page as there is no nft minted yet
+1. Connect with your wallet an choose `alice` account _(or the administrator you set on the smart contract earlier)_.
+You are redirected to the Administration /mint page as there is no NFT minted yet.

-2. Enter these values on the form for example :
+2. Create your first wine bottle, for example:

-- name : Saint Emilion - Franc la Rose
+- `name`: Saint Emilion - Franc la Rose
-- symbol : SEMIL
+- `symbol`: SEMIL
-- description : Grand cru 2007
+- `description`: Grand cru 2007

-3. Click on `Upload an image` an select a bottle picture on your computer
+3. Click on `Upload an image` and select a bottle picture on your computer

 4. Click on Mint button

 ![minting.png](./doc/minting.png)

-Your picture will be pushed to IPFS and will display, then you are asked to sign the mint operation
+Your picture will be pushed to IPFS and displayed.

-- Confirm operation
-- Wait less than 1 minutes until you get the confirmation notification, the page will refresh automatically
+Then, Temple Wallet _(or whatever other wallet you choose)_ will ask you to sign the operation.
+Confirm it, and less than 1 minute after the confirmation notification, the page will be automatically refreshed to display your wine collection with your first NFT!

 Now you can see all NFTs